gloriaxinhui/GitCheatsheet/cheatsheet_outline.md

 ## 5. Branch Diagram
   * Craig will take a stab at creating a simple Branch, Pull Request, Merge diagram.
+ * tells you what branch you are on:
+  * git branch
+ * creating a new branch:
+  * git branch test
+ * deleting a branch:
+  * git branch -d test
+ * switch branch:
+  * git checkout test
+ * merge branch:
+  * git merge master

 ## 6. Category 6